epics-e3/epics-e3.github.io/src/developer/makefiles.md

 :::

 :::{note}
-We are already leveraging conda features for things like dependency resolution; you will have seen during the environment creation step that it pulled down many more packages than just the three we specified, and packages like `epics-base` and `require` will also set variables and modify paths that we utilise.
-But you will see in later chapters that when we diverge from invoking `make` directly, things are further simplified.
+We're already leveraging conda for dependency resolution - when creating the environment, it pulled down more packages than just the three we specified.
+Packages like `epics-base` and `require` also set variables and modify paths that `require`'s build system uses.
+The next chapter ties makefiles and recipes together using `conda build`.
 :::

 ### 5) Start an IOC and load iocStats